Zuan007/exercism_java/README.txt

 A big thank you to the Exercism community for providing a platform to practice and improve coding skills.

 Happy coding!

+Gonna be busy for a bit.
+Might have to slow down on the commits.
+See ya in a bit guys!